LesChats/push_swap/README.md

 The algorithm work's like that:

 1) Convert the input into a "stack". stack is implemented as a very simple double-linked list.

 2) The slicing part:

     The goal here is to identify the biggest "already sorted sequence in the stack" considering that we can push bad elements into stack B.

 3) The insert part:

-  taking the elements pushed to stack B one by one we push them back to stack A in their expected final place as effectively that we can
+    taking the elements pushed to stack B one by one we push them back to stack A in their expected final place as effectively that we can.

  I may try to add more detail about how the algorithm works in the future, but that was the general idea, in the meantime, just ask me.
   (abaudot)

 # Result